nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 #### Update an eBill email address

-Once a subscription has been enrolled into eBill, the corresponding email address can be updated in the **status details** section.
+Once a subscription has opted into an eBill, the corresponding email address can be updated in the **status details** section.
 Select the pencil icon the eBill row and enter a new email address.
 Any change will occur in real-time.

-#### Unenroll from an eBill
+#### Opt out of an eBill

-To unenroll a subscription from an eBill:
+To opt a subscription out of an eBill:

 1. Select the **cancel eBill** button.
 2. Confirm your decision and select **OK**.
 This request is processed in real-time with the circulation system.
 The email address will be removed from the eBill field under **Status Details**.